 - There is actually a competition going on between – Red, Green and Blue.
 So, the first one to find the hash earns reward coins as described above.

 - Let’s say Blue finds the block.
 He will earn coins from the supply and fees from Red.
 Now the blockchain has an additional block.

-- Now there is a new block added to the old chain and every node needs to update their blockchain too.
+- Now a new block added to the old chain.
+Every node needs to update their blockchain too.
 So the block from Blue goes out to – Red, Green and Grey.

 - Next round of verification and transfers happen on the extended chain.

 For a mainstream coin like Bitcoin, there are tons of nodes who verify and secure the network.
 Mining in itself is extremely competitive.
 People use specialized software and hardware to mine and earn those extra coins.